danielaquintanar/gantt-chart-app/README.md

 - **Dynamic Task Addition**: Easily add tasks by entering the necessary information via prompts.
 - **Responsive Layout**: The Gantt chart adjusts based on the number of tasks.

-### Additional Information

-Feel free to contribute by adding new features, improving the styles, or enhancing the functionality of the Gantt chart.